• Skip to primary navigation

 • Sugars - While most sweet potato pie recipes use only white sugar, I have found that adding brown sugar enhances the caramel notes in the cooked yams and deepens the color and flavor.

-How to roast sweet potatoes?
+How to make sweet potato pie?

 You can find full printable recipe below, but here is a quick overview of the procedure along with step-by-step photos.